-01. Accommodate treaty and legal rights, including the Hellgate Treaty of 1895, of federally recognized Native American groups in management of public lands including the Confederated Salish and Kootenai Tribes.
+1. Accommodate treaty and legal rights, including the Hellgate Treaty of 1895, of federally recognized Native American groups in management of public lands including the Confederated Salish and Kootenai Tribes.

-01. BLM would notify and consult with tribes on BLM actions.
-Consultation and coordination would be conducted on a government-to-government basis with federally recognized tribes.
+1. Notify and consult with tribes on BLM actions.
+Conduct consultation and coordination on a government-to-government basis with federally recognized tribes.